apache/echarts-doc/en/option/series/lines.md

 ## large(boolean) = true
 Whether to enable the optimization of large-scale lines graph.
 It could be enabled when there is a particularly large number of data(>=5k) .

-After being enabled, [largeThreshold](~series-scatter.largeThreshold) can be used to indicate the minimum number for turning on the optimization.
+After being enabled, [largeThreshold](~series-lines.largeThreshold) can be used to indicate the minimum number for turning on the optimization.

-The style of a single data item can't be custom set and can't interact after optimization.
+The style of a single data item can't be customized

+## largeThreshold(number) = 2000
+The threshold enabling the drawing optimization.

 ## lineStyle(Object)
 ### normal(Object)